Sighovie/cookbook/README.md

 RECIPE DETAILED VIEW.
 This page allows the user to view their recipes in detailed view.
 DELETE RECIPE.
 This allows the user to delete their recipe.

+### Views
+Whenever someone searches for a recipe, all the recipes that met the search criteria are displayed in a list form from highest votes first and sorted again by views.
+Once a user clicks on one of the results, the recipe view is incremented by 1.

+### Votes
+When as a recipe is opened a user can vote for it.
+Each vote carries one point.
+And the number of votes are always displayed next to the recipe when opened in details view.

 ### Technologies used
 The site was developed using html / html 5, CSS / CSS 3, Bootstrap, Javascript, Flask, Python3, MySQL, Cloud9, and git/github for version control.
 Also assessible on Heroku.